jdonaldson/golgi/Readme.md

 A composable routing library for Haxe.

 Golgi is an opinionated routing library for Haxe.
 It does not try to be a web routing library on its own, but can be used as the basis for one.

 It follows design decisions based on these priorities:

-1. Route resolution should be simple fast  (rather than flexible and slow)
+1. Route resolution should be simple, fast, and composable.  (e.g. regular expression matches are slower, rely on complex resolution ordering, and typically are applied globally).
-2. Routes should be composable and configurable (rather than global and static)
-3. Route handling should support common cases (web routing), but be adaptable to other use cases. (rather than web specific routing)
+3. Route handling should support common cases, but be adaptable to others. (web url routing is possible, but not supported specifically)
-4. Routes should avoid annoying repetition. (rather than duplicating functionality in many places).
+4. Routes should avoid annoying duplication.
+(Where possible, use idioms and typing features to inform common functionality)

 # Intro